carpentries-incubator/hermes_metadata_lesson/episodes/data.md

 ::: keypoints
 - Analogue data is preserved in magazines, archives, or physical collections.
-- Digitised data is a transformation of analogue data into digital form.
+- digitised data is a transformation of analogue data into digital form.
 - Born-digital data has no analogue representation.
 :::